 Investment managers are contracted to fulfil specific roles in the portfolio.
 The Investment Committee recognises that managers should not be selected on the basis of recent performance, but on their longer-term record and also on the basis of other criteria, such as personnel, research capabilities, back-office systems, fees, alignment with the Foundation's Responsible Investment Policy and the Foundation's organisation values.
-Prior to the appointment of an investment manager, extensive due diligence will be undertaken by the Foundation's investment advisor and investment staff.
+Prior to the appointment of an investment manager, extensive due diligence will be undertaken by the Foundation's Asset consultant and investment staff.
+The research shall be in accordance with the Asset consultant's research policies, which are disclosed to the foundation.